 Lessens Decision Fatigue

 As a parent, setting a schedule has many different benefits.
 One is the reduction of decision fatigue.
 Decision fatigue affects us when we have too many decisions to make throughout our day.
 If we have a generalized schedule that we stick to every day then our decisions are reduced.
 This will help your mood and increase your ability to make other decisions as they come throughout your day.

 Being a parent is tough.
 There are so many tasks to juggle during your day.
 From getting your baby to daycare to remembering doctor’s appointments.
 Remembering those doctor’s appointments can be especially difficult during pregnancy when that wonderful pregnancy brain hits!
 Setting a schedule will help you remember all of the important parts of your child’s day.
 Even if you maintain a flexible schedule you will know that your baby eats at this time and naps at this time.
 You’re far less likely to forget a feeding or daily activity if it is always a part of your schedule.

-Developing a schedule will result in a baby that understands 0it is part of a healthy, stable household.
+Developing a schedule will result in a baby that understands it is part of a healthy, stable household.
 They will grow to expect and look forward to their set daily activities.
 When difficult times come along in family life, like illness or parental stress, your baby’s routine will give them a sense of security.

 Assists Outside Caregivers

 If you send your baby to daycare, have a nanny or even have a grandparent care for your child occasionally, a schedule is always helpful.
 Being able to provide your baby’s caregiver with a written schedule, even if somewhat loose, gives them everything they need to give the best care to your child.
-You can use your BlueSmart mia along with the BlueSmart app to ensure that your baby’s caregiver is maintaining the schedule you provided.
+You can use your BlueSmart mia along with the BlueSmart Baby Tracker app to ensure that your baby’s caregiver is maintaining the schedule you provided.